fodiwuor/MSC_PROJECT/thesis/codes/README.md

-Find the R scripts used in the paper here.The scripts are run in the following order:
+Find the R scripts used in the paper/thesis here.The scripts are run in the following order:

 (1) Pure_SimulationV2_updated.R generates the simulated dataset AllRhoCombined_diffAR_ZvsY.rds, which is very large and therefore not included in the data folder.